JulianLee310514065/Subprogram/How to Perform Tukey’s Test in Python.md

 Thus, we can proceed to perform Tukey’s Test to determine exactly which group means are different.

-Step 3: Perform Tukey’s Test
+Step 3: Perform Tukey’s Test (多變數兩兩之間)
 ---
 To perform Tukey’s test in Python, we can use the pairwise_tukeyhsd() function from the statsmodels library: